Which of the following functional groups is present in all alcoho... | Channels for Pearson+

 1

-Understand the definition of an alcohol in organic chemistry: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a saturated carbon atom.
+Recall the definition of an alcohol in organic chemistry: Alcohols are organic compounds that contain one or more hydroxyl groups (-OH) attached to a carbon atom.

-Recognize that the hydroxyl group (-OH) is the defining feature of alcohols, distinguishing them from other organic compounds.
+Understand that the presence of a hydroxyl group (-OH) is the defining characteristic of alcohols, distinguishing them from other organic compounds.

-Compare the functional groups: The carbonyl group (C=O) is typically found in aldehydes and ketones, the amino group (-NH2) is characteristic of amines, and the carboxyl group (-COOH) is present in carboxylic acids.
+Compare the functional groups listed in the problem with the defining characteristic of alcohols.
+The hydroxyl group (-OH) is the only group that matches this characteristic.

 Watch next